 Cars exported from Canada are valued at $47,632 million and the country is ranked 10th in top auto producing countries.
 Aircraft, helicopters, and spacecraft are the second most exported products at $7,322 million.
 Aircraft parts exported from the country are valued at $2,758 million.
 The top natural resources exported by value are coal ($6,766 million); raw aluminum ($5,570 million); iron ore ($4,569 million); gold ($3,730 million); and copper ore ($3,107 million).
 Top agricultural products are wheat ($6,317 million); rapeseed ($5,190 million); rapeseed oil ($3,398 million); pork (2,828 million).
 Other exports from Canada are potassic fertilizers ($6,519 million); pharmaceuticals ($5,162 million); sulfate chemical woodpulp ($4,390million); ethylene polymers ($4,022 million); gas turbines ($3,23million); spark-ignition engines ($2,740 million); and refined petroleum ($2,514 million).

 Top Export Partners Of Canada

 The United States is the largest consumer of Canada’s exports at 75.2% followed by China at 4.10% and the UK at 3.17%.
-Canada’s trade with the US is facilitated by the North American Free Trade Agreement which also includes Mexico, a country which imports 1.51% of Canada’s exports.
+Canada’s trade with the US is facilitated by the North American Free Trade Agreement (NAFTA) which also includes Mexico, a country which imports 1.51% of Canada’s exports.
 Other consumers of Canada’s exports include Japan, India, South Korea, Hong Kong, Netherlands, Germany, France, and Belgium.